b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

 } catch (\Throwable $e) {
     $response = [...
     ...
-    //some condition only local dev machines will have, or have to setup. if (getenv('LOCAL_DEV' === 'yes its just us')) {
+    //some conditions only local dev machines will have, or have to set up. if (getenv('LOCAL_DEV' === 'yes its just us')) {
         $response['message'] = $e->getMessage();
     }